 High drop-off rate on 3D Secure transactions can be shoppers thinking it's a security threat.
 It's smart to let shoppers know about the security benefits.

 As businesses expand what works today may not be valid tomorrow.
 This is true for attempted fraud, as fraudsters change tactics in an attempt to beat the system.

 In the near to mid term, it is highly likely there will be increased adoption of 3D Secure due to the support of:

 - card schemes, which will continue to incentivize its use by offering lower interchange fees

 - issuing banks, which are likely to optimize the use of 3D Secure for mobile.

-By applying a dynamic approach to 3D Secure now, ecommerce businesses can position themselves to further optimize security and conversion rates.
+By applying a dynamic approach to 3D Secure you can optimize security and increase conversion rates.

 A version of this post was originally published on Finextra.